 Jebel Hafit mountain drive from Dubai is almost 130 kilometers from Dubai and is the same distance from Abu Dhabi.
 It takes around 2 hours to drive from these two big brothers of the UAE.
 The road trip is super due to the fantastic roads the government has built.
 There is a lot of ‘Greening’ of the road through roadside planting of shrubs, palm trees, etc. The visit to Jabel Hafeet is not part of the regular Al Ain City Tour.

 Note: It is always advisable to check your tires and Gasoline/ water level before climbing Jebel Hafit Mountain.
 This is because the climb is very steep, and you may not get the second option in between for gasoline.
 You get stuck until help arrives.
-It is better either see the sunrise or see the sunset.
-If you want to see the sunrise, then start very early and reach by 4 am during summer and 5.30 am in winter.
+It is better either to see the sunrise or the sunset.
+If you want to see the sunrise, start very early and reach by 4 a.m. in summer and 5.30 a.m. in winter.

 The road to the top is 11.4 kilometers long and is a three-lane highway.
 It is rated as 1 of the top 10 best mountain roads globally.
 The road has two lanes for going up and 1 for coming down.
 You MUST drive carefully and wide awake as a constant roar of fast motorbikes crisscrossing you, fast cars, and their speed may even startle you.
 You should be wide awake because the road does not have a divider, and there can be a chance of an accident if you don’t pay attention.

 Jebel Hafit’s snaking road meanders through many curves to reach the top.
 The first thing that will hit you is the view of Al Ain City and beyond.
-From one side, you can see Oman, and on the other side UAE.
-Jebel Hafit is part of an ancient mountain range; hence it is barren and flat.
+On one side, you can see Oman; on the other, you can see the UAE.
+Jebel Hafit is part of an ancient mountain range; hence, it is barren and flat.
 Millions of years of standing against the salty and disruptive wind have stripped it of its plants.
 Nothing can survive here, which is a testament to the life cycle of everything in this world.

 Hotel Mercure in Jebel Hafeet